Hair Strand Drug Test

 A hair strand test for drugs and alcohol is highly accurate – and is almost impossible to cheat.

 The method can be used to detect virtually all drug and alcohol substances, between seven days and six months after their use.
 Test results also indicate the month in which someone took a substance, and so can be used to build a ‘picture’ of substance use over time.

 A small amount of hair is taken by a trained sample collector – usually from the head (we only need about a shoelace worth, less than many laboratories).

-Today, Cansford Laboratories offer hair test results within 3 days of receipt – the fastest hair testing service in the UK.
+Today, Cansford Laboratories offers 90% of hair test results within 48 hours of receipt – the fastest hair testing service in the UK.

 What you need to know about hair testing: